blackgrape2025/peterdavanzo-site/content/about.md

 I spent many years working in technology and marketing.

-I spent many years working in technology and marketing.

 These days I spend a lot of time reading, writing and playing music.

 Most of my [writing](https://peterdavanzo.com/writing/) starts with something small: a book, a song, a conversation, a piece of technology that refuses to behave.